 Click back to the Shared rules tab of the settings and click Add a rule.

 Set up your rule conditions.
 For your THEN conditions, add the action Assign to teammate(s), select the teammates who should receive assignments under this rule, and choose Load balancing.
 These teammates will be capped at the conversation limit that you set in the load balancing settings.

 Different rules for different inboxes?

 Yes, you can have different load balance rules for different inboxes.
 You can create separate rules and order them by priority in the rule list.
 For instance, you can have one rule that load balances chats to teammates, and another rule ordered below that load balances emails.
 The chat rule will always run first to assign to anyone with capacity, then move on to the email rule - up to the assignment limit that you've defined for each teammate.

-No, private conversations do not count against the load balance limit, since they are not in a Team space.
+No, personal conversations do not count against the load balance limit, since they are not in a Workspace space.

 Can I be over the limit?

 Yes, you can end up having more assigned conversations than your load balance limit.
 If you are at the limit, the rule engine will stop assigning to you, but other parameters could still affect your count of assigned conversations.
 A new message reopening an archived conversation where you were the assignee or a teammate manually assigning a conversation to you are two examples that could make you go over your assignment limit.